signalfx/splunk-otel-collector-chart/docs/migration-from-sck.md

 * Check the logs index to see if you are receiving logs from your Kubernetes cluster
   * ```index="Your logs index"```
-* Check the metrics index to see if you are receiving logs from your Kubernetes cluster
+* Check the metrics index to see if you are receiving metrics from your Kubernetes cluster
   * ```| mcatalog values(metric_name) WHERE index="Your metrics index"```